jasset75/Spark-Cassandra-Notes/docs/Environment.md

 We could use several programming languages onto Spark; Scala is one of them, and it has as a requirement Java Virtual Machine, so we need to install Java + Scala in order to use Spark with, as well as python interpreter if we use this programming language.

-As development environment we will use an VMWare Virtual Machine with Ubuntu
+As development environment we will use an VMWare Virtual Machine with Ubuntu as O.S.; this is the basic list of tuples product-version we are going to harness:

 * Ubuntu 16.04.3 LTS (Xenial Xerus)
 * Python 3.5.2